perminder-klair/kickoff-nextjs-fullstack/README.md

 ### Scripts

-- `yarn start` - simply starts the server
 - `yarn dev`     - starts the server in dev mode with hot-reloading
-- `yarn build` - build code using babel
 - `yarn lint`    - lints all the files in `src/` folder
+- `yarn deploy`  - deploy live to now.sh host